All photography provided by Nicola Tannion

 I am a mythographer, writer, and bridge builder.
 While also being an internationally experienced ritual leader, meditation teacher, and energy worker.

 My doctorate in Mythological Studies with an Emphasis in Depth Psychology was received through Pacifica Graduate Institute.
 The focus of my research was centered upon the potential influence of the Irish Ancestors on the global phenomenon of Irish identity.

 I have a strong ability to see underlying patterns and connections in cross-cultural rituals, symbols, and mythic narratives.
 As a result, I love bringing awareness to the fusion between different cultures, ideas, and communities.
-Academically these skills has enabled me to teach undergraduate level courses on loss, grief, and community grief and acts as an external evaluator for students studying loss, grief, and trauma at Antioch University, Seattle.
+Academically these skills have enabled me to teach undergraduate level courses on loss, grief, and community grief and to act as an external evaluator for students studying loss, grief, and trauma at Antioch University, Seattle.

-It is my honor to have a life-long relationship with the unseen world and facilitates wisdom from the ancestors for the benefit of the living world.
+It is my honor to have a life-long relationship with the unseen world and to facilitate wisdom from the ancestors for the benefit of the living world.

 * To bridge ideas, groups, narratives in order to find commonality while honoring diversity.

 * To honor the traditions and mythic narratives of Celtic peoples, with a focus on the Irish -north and south.

 Distinguished Alumni, 2016 Antioch University, Seattle.